March 9, 2021 - Township Elections

 Register to Vote

 You can verify whether you are registered to vote at your current address here.
 You will need to re-register if you move to a new address, change your legal name, or do not vote throughout a four-year period.
 Most voters can register to vote online.
-Voters may also register to vote via a paper application that must be mailed or delivered to the Minnesota Secretary of State's office in St. Paul or their county elections office.
+Voters may also register to vote via a paper application that can be mailed or delivered to the Minnesota Secretary of State's office in St. Paul or to the voter's county elections office.
 Dakota County's elections office is in Hastings and Scott County's elections office is in Shakopee.
 If you are not registered, there are less than 21 days before the election, and you intend to vote in person on election day, you will need to register to vote at your polling place immediately prior to voting.
 Instructions for election-day registration are available here and a guide with pictures of what you will need to bring to the polling place is available here.
-Those casting absentee ballots may register to vote at the same time as mailing or casting their ballot in person, even if doing so less than 21 days prior to election day.
+If you cast an absentee ballot you may register to vote at the same time as mailing or casting the ballot in person, even if doing so less than 21 days prior to election day, but if the voter registration application and completed absentee ballot is being returned by mail or will be deposited in a drop box, you will need to obtain a witness signature.

 Voters may seek assistance or raise concerns regarding voting and registering to vote by contacting the MN Secretary of State's office by phone at 877-600-VOTE (8683) or via email at firstname.lastname@example.org.
 Dakota County voters may contact the Dakota County Elections office by phone at 651-438-4305 or via email at email@example.com.
 Scott County voters may contact the Scott County Elections Department by phone at 952-496-8560 or via email at firstname.lastname@example.org.